jcorbin/pchepa/README.md

 - primarily useful to verify socket tolerance vs printer accuracy
 - secondarily may also check printer ability to bridge, since these are meant to be printed without support
 - makefile creates `test/joiner_clip.stl`

+Power Bank Fit Test
+- cut down sections of the base plate pair, used to validate power bank fit
+- also useful to verify clip socket and power bank access tunnel support quality
+- makefile creates `test/power_bank_a.stl` and `test/power_bank_b.stl`

 ## License